-The Parent Company's indirect ownership interest in TBC through CWWC represents 49.87% as at December 31, 2022 and 2021.
-TBC is considered as a subsidiary because the Parent Company's voting power over TBC is sufficient to provide the practical ability to direct and control TBC.
+The Parent Company's effective ownership interest in TBC through CWWC represents 49.87% only as at December 31, 2023 and 2022.
+However, TBC is considered as a subsidiary because the Parent Company's voting power over TBC is sufficient to provide the practical ability to direct and control TBC.